 A headteacher can withdraw a permanent exclusion up until the point that governors meet to review the head’s decision.
 This meeting is called a Pupil Disciplinary Committee Meeting (PDC).
 It must take place within 15 school days of the permanent exclusion being issued.

 Can you appeal a permanent exclusion?

-As part of the exclusion process, set out in the DfE Exclusion Guidance, every permanent exclusion has to be reviewed by a panel of governors.
+As part of the exclusion process, set out in the Department for Education Suspension and Exclusion Guidance, every permanent exclusion has to be reviewed by a panel of governors.
 At this meeting parents have an opportunity to make a statement.
 If governors agree with the headteachers decision you can request request an independent review.
 For more information view our lesson on outcomes and next steps.

 In the case of persistent breaches of the school behaviour policy there is no set number of suspensions (fixed period exclusions) before a pupil can be excluded.
 The headteacher would need to ensure that they had exhausted all possible strategies before excluding a child.
 A reasonable expectation would be that they had used a range of internal and external strategies.